How Thick Should A Concrete Slab Be For A Garage? (Answered & Much More)

 5. Garage Floor Finishing

 Use a good finish for your garage to leave it looking nice and protect against water damage.
-The floor finishes you can use on the garage are polished concrete flooring, garage floor tiles, garage floor mats, garage floor paint, and garage floor epoxy.
+The floor finishes you can use in the garage are polished concrete flooring, garage floor tiles, garage floor mats, garage floor paint, and garage floor epoxy.

 6. Slab Curing